10 Downsizing Mistakes to Avoid in Australia (and How to Get It Right)

 6. Ignoring ongoing costs

 Some homes are cheaper to buy - but more expensive to live in.
-Ongoing costs can quietly eat into the financial benefit of downsizing, especially if you move into a property that needs constant upkeep or has high energy costs.
+Ongoing costs can quietly eat into the benefit of downsizing, especially if you move into a property with high upkeep or has high energy costs.

 Common examples include:

-• Large blocks or complex gardens (ongoing maintenance or paid help)
+• Large yards or gardens (maintenance or paid help)

-• Longer drives for essentials (fuel, time, wear on the car)
+• Longer drives for essentials (fuel, wear on the car)

 What to do instead

 Compare total living costs, not just purchase price.
-Ask for recent utility bills (where possible), check strata minutes and sinking fund reports if you’re buying into strata, and think about the realistic cost of outsourcing tasks you don’t want to do anymore (gardening, gutters, cleaning).
-The best downsizing choice is the one you can comfortably maintain - financially and physically.
+Ask for recent utility bills (where possible), check strata minutes and sinking fund reports, and price the tasks you'd rather outsource (gardening, gutters, cleaning).

 7. Poor timing between selling and buying